saylordotorg/course_hist211/Unit08.md

+---
+layout: default
+title: "HIST211: Introduction to United States History - Colonial Period to Reconstruction"
+course_description: "An introduction to United States history from the colonial period to the Civil War and Reconstruction.
+Focuses on the major political, economic, and social changes that took place in America during this 250-year period."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Impending Crisis** <span id="8"></span>
 *In the 1850s, the “slavery question” fomented sectional crises that threatened to destroy the very existence of the federal union.
 Two main